avioconsulting/ics-maven-plugin/README.md

 	| importFile | target/NAME_VERSION.iar | Allows direct import of an iar archive |

 ### importOnly
-* The importOnly goal is to build and only import an iar.
+* The importOnly goal is to only import an iar.
-* This does not handle deactivate or activate, including updating any connections.
+* This does not handle packaging, deactivate, or activate, including updating any connections.
 * Parameters:

 	| Name | Default Value | Description |